ishaanamahajan/ishaanamahajan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first-year master's student at Columbia University, passionate about robotics and autonomous systems.
+I am a first-year master's student at Columbia University, advised by [Professor Brian Plancher](https://brianplancher.com/).
 My research is focused on enhancing the speed and safety of autonomous systems while exploring the crucial aspects of perception, planning, and control.

 I completed my bachelor's degree at the University of Wisconsin-Madison, where I majored in Computer Science and Data Science.
 During my undergraduate studies, I worked under [Professor Dan Negrut](https://sbel.wisc.edu/negrut-dan/), where I mainly focussed on mitigating the Sim2Real gap for autonomous agents.
 I was also a part of [Wisconsin Autonomous](https://wa.wisc.edu/), where I worked as the AV Infrastructure Lead.